betaflight/betaflight.com/docs/wiki/release/older/Betaflight-3-0-Release-Notes.md

 # BetaFlight 3.0 Release Notes

 This is really a major release.
-The full detailed change list can be found in the the commit history.
+The full detailed change list can be found in the commit history.
 [https://github.com/betaflight/betaflight/commits/master]

 Here is a 3.0.0 Release overview video by joshuabardwell: